squirrel-prover/squirrel-prover/README.md

 Examples of developments in Squirrel can be found in:
 - `examples/`

+Those include classical and post-quantum sound proofs of protocols.
+See `examples/README.md` for details.

 ## Quick guide

 For a first introduction to the syntax, we recommend to open with ProofGeneral